nlefrancois6/NBA_prediction/README.md

  gridSearch_analysis.py: Take the grid search output dataframe and visualize the model performance, plotting the profit as a function of each hyperparameter in the grid.

+ NBAdata_PCA.py: Use principal component analysis to determine the most important features and reduce the dimensionality of our data

  NBApredFuncs.py: Contains all of the helper functions used in the data pipeline